 Do you love creating visual reports and think that Excel is the best in that?

 It’s true that Microsoft Excel was originally developed for advanced reporting features.
-But nowadays software has advanced even further and time tracking apps like DeskTime already prepare handy visual reports for you.
+But nowadays software has advanced even further and time clock apps like DeskTime already prepare handy visual reports for you.

 You can easily translate all your tracked data into clear and professional reports that visualize your productivity and profitability.
 Your management and your customers will definitely appreciate the opportunity to have clear insights on budget spend, task progress and team activity.